 A member of the buttercup family, this lovely wild-flower produces globe-shaped pale to mid-yellow flowers, appearing above attractive foliage.
 Valuable for colour in spring gardens, particularly in light shade, where they glow beautifully.
 They also make a good cut flower.

 This sweetly vanilla-scented cottage garden plant has masses of small, white to pale-pink flowers on strong, straight stems clothed in attractive, finely divided, bronze foliage.
 Much loved by bees and other pollinating insects.
 Highly recommended.

 In summer, spikes of small, pale-blue flowers with striking purple veining appear above rosettes of attractive, glossy foliage.
 Best grown near the front of the border, where its intricate markings can be best appreciated!

-A lovely front of border plant in shades of pale blue and occasionally white.
+A lovely front of border plant in shades of mid-blue, pale-blue and occasionally white.
 Very easy to grow and flowers for months.
 Plants can become leggy but this is easily remedied; cut them back to within 3-4 inches of the ground and they will soon regenerate to produce compact plants…